Evolving Therapies in Fontan Failure

 The relationship between pulmonary vascular disease and Fontan failure is complex and overlapping.
 Non-pulsatile pulmonary blood flow (PBF), thrombosis, AVV regurgitation and diastolic ventricular dysfunction all affect pulmonary vasculature.
 Even small increases in pulmonary vascular resistance reduce PBF, limit ventricular preload and cardiac output, and elevate central venous pressures.
-In a 2017 study of 261 adult Fontan patients, those with elevated pulmonary vascular resistance (>2 WU.m2) and low cardiac index (<2.5L/min/m2) were at increased risk of Fontan failure (death, transplant listing or initiation of palliative care) within five years.6 A 2019 meta-analysis of nine, small randomized controlled trials of various pulmonary vasodilators in 381 Fontan patients determined that pulmonary vasodilators led to improvement in peak V02, NYHA class, six-minute walking distance performance and hemodynamics, without affecting mortality.7 At present, it appears that in the failing Fontan population, pulmonary vasodilators are more beneficial than other standard guideline directed medical heart failure therapies.
+In a 2017 study of 261 adult Fontan patients, those with elevated pulmonary vascular resistance (>2 WU.m2) and low cardiac index (<2.5L/min/m2) were at increased risk of Fontan failure (death, transplant listing or initiation of palliative care) within five years.6 A 2019 meta-analysis of nine, small randomized controlled trials of various pulmonary vasodilators in 381 Fontan patients determined that pulmonary vasodilators led to improvement in peak V02, NYHA class, six-minute walking distance performance and hemodynamics, without affecting mortality.7 Although the jury is out, it seems that perhaps the theoretical advantages and "signal of benefit" for pulmonary vasodilators in Fontan failure may be stronger than those for other medical heart failure therapies.

 In a Fontan circulation, systemic venous and PBF patterns are related to breathing, and respiration affects the ability to exercise.8 Inspiration increases systemic venous flow amplitudes and venous pulsatility, although net flow seems only minimally influenced.9,10 The adverse impact of positive pressure ventilation on Fontan hemodynamics has long been recognized, and negative pressure ventilation strategies increase PBF and cardiac output after Fontan completion surgery.11,12 Lately, external ventilation devices that might be worn outside of a hospital setting have sparked some interest.
 Our group recently conducted a prospective pilot study of external negative and biphasic pressure in 10 healthy adult Fontan patients and 10 controls.13 We found that PBF and cardiac output increased during both modes of external ventilation, with a greater change and better tolerance seen with the biphasic setting.13 It is tempting to speculate that external ventilation might help failing Fontan physiology, though caution is required, and further study is essential.
 Respiratory driven retrograde hepatic flow is substantial in Fontan patients.10 Further augmentation by deepening inspiration might potentially increase hepatic afterload and theoretically worsen Fontan associated liver disease.10